Instant Pot Mediterranean Beef is a tender and flavorful beef recipe made with chuck shoulder roast in a delicious

-This recipe makes plenty of rich sauce to pour over rice, mashed potatoes or mashed cauliflower.
+This recipe makes plenty of rich sauce to pour over rice, mashed potatoes, couscous, or mashed cauliflower.
 I served it with mashed cauliflower, so it turned out to be a nice low-carb and nutrient-packed healthy dinner.

 You could easily adapt this recipe to a traditional pressure cooker.
 What I love about pressure cooking is that you get really tender and juicy meat in a very short amount of time.
 The muscle fibers aren't broken down as much in pressure cooking as they are when slow cooking meat for hours.

 You want the connective tissue to break down just enough to concentrate the gelatin within the meat, this thickens the juice inside creating a more pleasurable eating experience.
 Also, too much cooking time can actually pull moisture from inside the meat.

 I added fresh oregano to this dish for a flavorful garnish, fresh parsley works nicely here, too.
 If you have a favorite Instant Pot recipe, please share it in the comments below or on my social media.
 I love hearing from you!

 - 2 lb boneless beef chuck shoulder roast trimmed of any fat

-- 3 tbsp all purpose flour can use gluten-free
+- 3 tablespoon all purpose flour can use gluten-free

 - ½ teaspoon salt